-- Survival in the NTBC Study, survival was measured as overall survival, survival without need for liver transplantation, and death due to liver failure during treatment with nitisinone.
-In the Quebec Study, survival data were reported as death before and after transplantation. - Liver failure presented as "death due to liver failure" and "transplantation due to liver failure" during the treatment with nitisinone in the included trials. - Hepatocellular carcinoma (HCC) measurement of HCC included death due to HCC, transplantation due to HCC, or HCC diagnosed during treatment with nitisinone. - Liver transplant need for liver transplant due to inadequate response to drug therapy, progressive liver disease, or suspected HCC was reported. - Porphyric crises or neurological crises "porphyric crises" were reported in the NTBC Study.
-"Neurological crises" were reported in the Quebec study.
-The two terms are considered interchangeable by the clinical expert. - Hospitalization due to complications of HT-1 this included hospitalizations for preventive treatment and observation during infections. - Serious adverse events, total adverse events, withdrawal due to adverse events, and death.
+- Survival In the NTBC study, survival was measured as overall survival, survival without need for liver transplantation, and death due to liver failure during treatment with nitisinone.
+In the Quebec study, survival data were reported as death before and after transplantation. - Liver failure This was presented as "death due to liver failure" and "transplantation due to liver failure" during treatment with nitisinone in the included trials. - HCC The measurement of HCC included death due to HCC, transplantation due to HCC, or HCC diagnosed during treatment with nitisinone. - Liver transplant The need for a liver transplant due to inadequate response to drug therapy, progressive liver disease, or suspected HCC. - Porphyric crises or neurological crises "Porphyric crises" were reported in the NTBC study; "neurological crises" were reported in the Quebec study.
+The two terms are considered interchangeable by the clinical expert. - Hospitalization due to complications of HT-1 This included hospitalizations for preventive treatment and observation during infections. - Serious adverse events, total adverse events, withdrawal due to adverse events, and death.

-The primary outcome in the NTBC Study was survival, survival without need for liver transplant, death due to liver failure, HCC, and porphyric crises.
-The primary outcome in the Quebec study was hospitalization due to acute complications of HT-1, survival, liver transplant, and neurological crises.
+The primary outcomes in the NTBC study were survival, survival without need for liver transplant, death due to liver failure, HCC, and porphyric crises.
+The primary outcomes in the Quebec study were hospitalization due to acute complications of HT-1, survival, liver transplant, and neurological crises.